 University employees have complete access to their own faculty and staff personnel files in departmental/college offices or at the Employee Records Office.
 No formal request need be made by a University employee through the Open Records process to access his or her file.

 Normally, University employees need not make an Open Records request to obtain records directly related to job assignments.
 Thus, supervisory personnel should be consulted before requiring any University employee to file a formal open records request for University records.

 The official Records Custodian for the University is Bill Swinford, Chief of Staff to the President.
-The Open Records office is the responsibility of Amy Spagnuolo, Paralegal to the Office of Legal Counsel.
-Ms. Spagnuolo may be reached at (859) 257-6366 or at email address: email@example.com.
+The Open Records office is the responsibility of Amy Spagnuolo, Director of Open Records/Senior Paralegal to the Office of Legal Counsel.
+Ms. Spagnuolo may be reached at (859) 257-6366 or at email address: firstname.lastname@example.org.
 Her office is located in the Main Building, Room 301.
-Open records requests must be in writing; they may be sent via email to the UK Open Records email address at firstname.lastname@example.org.
+Open records requests must be in writing; they may be sent via email to the UK Open Records email address at email@example.com.
 If you receive an Open Records request, it should immediately be sent to Ms. Spagnuolo.